carblue/acos5/README.md

 to the list of drivers specified by default and remove a leading comment character # in this line, if there is any.
 When using ACOS5 V2.00, it's also required for any OpenSC release version <= 0.19.0, to bypass the almost non-functional 'acos5' internal driver somehow, thus a painless start is by using
     card_drivers = acos5_external, default;  # this excludes all internal drivers, and the default driver does just nothing, so it would fail in a determined way as last resort, if driver acos5_external doesn't match

-The 3 lines starting with
-card_atr 3b:9e:96:80:01:41:05:
-and ending with }
-are required only for the EVO card/USB token for the time being (effectively that excludes the extended APDU mode that is possible only since the "EVO" card's hardware version (as alternative)).

 ```
 app default {